Classical combinations of quantum states for solving banded circulant linear systems: Introduction

 \section{Introduction}

-Quantum algorithms have been discussed in finding approximate solutions to linear systems of equations. \citet{harrow2009quantum} famously gave an efficient quantum algorithm to prepare solutions to sparse, well-conditioned linear systems.
-However, the HHL algorithm consumes a large amount of quantum resources and may not be useful before fault-tolerant quantum computers are well established.
-Additionally, variational methods~\citep{cerezo2021variational, xu2021variational} such as the variational quantum linear solver (VQLS)~\citep{bravo_prieto2020variational} are shown to be executable on noisy intermediate-scale quantum (NISQ) devices~\citep{preskill2018quantum} but suffers from the barren plateau problem~\citep{mcclean2018barren} as well as a lack of performance guarantees.
-To address these problems, \citet{huang2021term} proposed a near-term solution that utilizes \emph{classical combinations of quantum states} (CQS) and an Ansatz tree to provide a theoretical guarantee of finding the approximate solution with a limited amount of quantum resources.
-On the other hand, quantum-inspired classical algorithms that utilizes sample and query access~\citep{tang2019quantum} to achieve approximate solutions whose performance can potentially match quantum algorithms have also been discussed for finding approximate solutions for linear systems \citep{chia2018quantuminspired, gilyen2018quantuminspired, gilyn2022improved, shao2018quantum, zuo2023fast}.
+Quantum algorithms have been designed to find approximate solutions to linear systems of equations. \citet{harrow2009quantum} gave an efficient quantum algorithm that prepares solutions to sparse and well-conditioned linear systems.
+However, the HHL algorithm consumes a large amount of quantum resources and will not be useful before the realization of fault-tolerant quantum computers.
+On the other hand, variational methods~\citep{cerezo2021variational, xu2021variational} such as the variational quantum linear solver (VQLS)~\citep{bravo_prieto2020variational} are shown to be executable on noisy intermediate-scale quantum (NISQ) devices~\citep{preskill2018quantum} but suffer from the barren plateau problem~\citep{mcclean2018barren} as well as a lack of performance guarantees.
+To address these problems, \citet{huang2021term} proposed an efficient hybrid quantum-classical linear systems solver based on \emph{classical combinations of quantum states} (CQS), Ansatz trees, and the Hadamard test.
+Given a linear system $Ax=b$ where an efficient quantum state representation $\ket{b}$ can be prepared, as well as a decomposition of $A = \sum_i \beta_i U_i$ into a weighted sum of efficiently implementable operators $A_i$, based on Krylov methods for constructing inverse operators $A^{-1}$, one can construct the solution vector $x$ as a weighted sum of $x = \sum_j \alpha_j W_j \ket{b}$, where $W_j$ is a product of multiple combinations of $U_i$ heuristically found by traversing an Ansatz tree, presenting the solution vector as a \emph{classical combination of quantum states}.
+By combining measurement results from Hadamard tests~\citep{cleve1998quantum} and classical convex optimization, one can obtain the exact values of $\alpha_j$ required to reconstruct the solution vector $x$.
+Besides providing theoretical guarantees of finding the approximate solution, the CQS algorithm only requires reasonable amounts of quantum resources (such as qubit count and single-qubit controlled gates).
+The algorithm saves ancilla qubits and circuit depth by removing the preparation of linear combinations of unitaries compared to the fully coherent version of the algorithm.
+Hence, this algorithm can be considered an example for the \textit{early fault-tolerant} quantum era~\citep{campbell2021early, dong2022groundstate, wan2022randomized, wang2024qubitefficient, katabarwa2024early}.